rhoneyager/libicedb/pages/mydoc/mydoc_install_deps_on_bsd.md

 - CMake (generates the build scripts and finds library locations)
 - NetCDF, HDF5, ZLIB (needed to store and read the database)
 - git (it provides some information to the build system)
+- Boost (required backend libraries)
 - Doxygen (optional; generates local html documentation of the library functions)

 To install these dependencies on FreeBSD-based systems, this command may be used:
 ```
-sudo pkg install hdf5 cmake doxygen git netcdf
+sudo pkg install hdf5 cmake doxygen git netcdf boost-all
 ```
 On NetBSD and OpenBSD, pkg-add should be used instead.
 The package names remain the same.

 ## Compiler-specific instructions

-### FreeBSD 11.1 with Clang
+### FreeBSD 11 / 12 with Clang

-Clang 3.8 is the default compiler on this OS.
+Clang is the default compiler on this OS.
 It should be preinstalled.

 ```
 sudo pkg install clang